by Maria Doubrovskaia

 Useful article: Learning from Art History: Art Competitions

 When you apply to an art competition, you refine your skills as a professional artist and allow art collectors, art buyers, art consultants, and art aficionados to view your work and provide valuable feedback.
-Since these competitions frequently double as art exhibits where an artwork is for sale, there is always a chance of earning money in addition to possibly winning a prize.
+Since these art competitions frequently double as art exhibits where an artwork is for sale, there is always a chance of earning money in addition to possibly being selected.
 In short, art contests help make important contacts and provide many opportunities for professional growth.

 Art competitions are…well, competitive by definition!
 But artists have nothing to lose and lots to gain by trying.
 Here are some tips that will help you optimize your chances of being selected in an art competition.